Lowest VAT Rates in Europe by Country (2026)

 Cyprus VAT Registration - Key Facts

-Mandatory registration threshold: EUR 15,600 annual taxable turnover in Cyprus.
-This is among the lower thresholds in the EU - the EU minimum is EUR 10,000 for cross-border OSS purposes, but individual member states set their own domestic thresholds.
-The UK threshold, for comparison, is GBP 90,000.
+You must register for VAT in Cyprus when your annual taxable turnover reaches EUR 15,600.
+This threshold is among the EU's lower limits - the EU minimum for cross-border OSS purposes is EUR 10,000, though member states set domestic thresholds independently.
+The UK threshold, by comparison, is GBP 90,000.

 Voluntary registration: businesses below the EUR 15,600 threshold can register voluntarily if they wish to reclaim input VAT on purchases.
 This is often beneficial for businesses with significant startup costs or that purchase heavily from VAT-registered suppliers.